-When we got to the surface most of us on a euphoric high, we discovered that some of the other divers were complaining that the dive was too difficult for them because there was too much current and angrily decided to skip diving for the rest of the day.
+The bad: When we got to the surface most of us on a euphoric high, we discovered that some of the other divers were complaining that the dive was too difficult for them because there was too much current and angrily decided to skip diving for the rest of the day and start drinking.
 Bad decision!
 The second dive was at the same site, but the current had died down significantly.
 Soft corals were still open and the dive was gorgeous.

 During the next surface interval, we caught wind that one passenger had gone off on Greg, because locals had stepped up on the back swim platform of the boat and she felt it was a security risk.
 Another passenger fanned the fire even more by showing her video of a the local fisherman's spear underwater, which she believed had targeted her.
 Some of the passengers were freaking out unnecessarily.
 Other passengers were getting very tired of all the negativity.
 While some of the passengers felt that they were in grave danger by being on this trip.
 The rest of us went diving!